 No room for a second supermarket in Kudelstaart

-This is the final conclusion of the study conducted by the Ginder Research Agency on behalf of the municipality.
+This is the final conclusion of the study on a second supermarket Ginder Research Agency by municipal decree Alsmeer has accomplished.
 Only in the period 2035-2040, after the completion of all currently known housing plans, will there be room for a second supermarket.
 According to research, the only suitable place for this is where Kindcentrum De Ruimte is located.
 However, this location is not available.

 At the beginning of 2022, the city council adopted a start memorandum for the construction of 279 apartments without a supermarket in Hoofdweg Zuid.
 Given the great need for housing, this number was later adjusted to 300 housing units.
 However, a motion was passed at the time of adoption to reconsider whether there was room for a second supermarket in Kudelstaart and what would be the best location for it.